-Columbia’s primary recruitment program for private sector employers is known as the Early Interview Program (EIP).
-EIP, sponsored by the Office of Career Services and Professional Development, will take place virtually from July 28 through August 2.
+Columbia’s long standing 2L summer recruitment program for private sector employers is known as the Early Interview Program (EIP).
+EIP, hosted by the Office of Private Sector Careers, will take place virtually on Friday, July 28 and Monday, July 31 through Wednesday, August 2, 2023.
 If you are intending to seek legal employment in a law firm for next summer, it is important that you participate in EIP.

-- Resume and Bid List Review: Transfer students can work with their OCS counselor regarding their resume and EIP bid list.
+- Resume and Bid List Review: Transfer students can work with their OPSC counselor regarding their resume and EIP bid list.

-- Resources: Transfer students should work with their OCS counselor to best use and understand OCS resources and policies.
+- Resources: Transfer students should work with their OPSC counselor to best use and understand OPSC resources and policies.

 - EIP Kickoff Event: Details to be confirmed.